 Matias y Torres 2012 Malvasia D.O.
 La Palma

 El Boquete variedad Geisha

 El Celler de Can Roca is located on Can Sunyer, 48, just outside of the city center of Girona, about 90 minutes outside of Barcelona.
-Reservations required, months and months in advanced!
+Reservations required, months and months in advance!

 Learn More About Ferran Adria: For more on Ferran Adria and his legacy in Catalonia and around the world, read Ferran: The Inside Story of El Bulli and the Man Who Reinvented Food, available on Amazon.

-Learn More About Joan Roca: For more on Joan Roca and his contemporary Catalan cuisine, read El Celler De Can Roca, available on Amazon.
+Learn More About Joan Roca: For more on Joan Roca, the Roca Borthers restaurant, and his contemporary Catalan cuisine, read El Celler De Can Roca, available on Amazon.